louispayne10/notes_and_dotfiles/mysystem.md

-TODO: split this repo into notes and dotfiles separately - but keep this file in with the dot files
+TODO: split this repo into notes and dotfiles separately - but keep this file in with the dot files This contains a list of software that I like on my system.
-TODO: rather than trying pywal with all the crazy color stuff just stick to a well known color scheme like dracula, gruvbox -- i really like gruvbox
-This contains a list of software that I like on my system.

 I'd like at some point to have a script that takes a base arch linux install and installs all of these while copying over my dotfiles and configurations for all the software, that would be ideal :)